Using MPS Debugger

 Creating an instance of run configuration

-A Java Application or an MPS instance run configurations can be created for a class with a main method or an MPS project, respectively.
+A Java Application run configuration can be created for a class with a main method.
 Go to Run -> Edit Configurations menu and press a button with "+" as shown at the picture below:

 Debugging a configuration

-To debug a run configuration, select it from configurations menu and then press the Debug button.
-The debugger starts, and the Debugger tool window appears below.
+To debug a run configuration, select it from configurations menu and then press Debug button.
+Debugger starts, and the Debugger tool appears below.

 There are two tabs in a tool: one is for the console view and other for the debugger view.
 In the console an application's output is shown.